 She said there had been a strong police presence around the island during the day and that the ferry piers on Lamma Island had also been under heavy guard.

 The man, described by the paper as an expatriate, was held overnight for questioning.

 A post-mortem examination will be conducted to establish the cause of Ms Gilson's death but police have confirmed that they are treating it as a "suspected murder case".

-It emerged that she had retired only recently, and had been living in Leigh-on-Sea, Essex.
+It emerged that she had retired only recently.

 In a statement Major Carol Bailey, who is a regional manager for the Salvation Army, spoke of their sadness and shock at the news.

 "She was a deeply spiritual woman and was highly respected and loved by all those with whom she came into contact."